Teesside Airport railway station: Tees Valley Metro and Redevelopment

 Transit diagram showcasing all discussed or mentioned ideas for the Tees Valley Metro.

 Starting in 2006, Teesside Airport was mentioned within the Tees Valley Metro scheme.
 This was a plan to upgrade the Tees Valley Line and sections of the Esk Valley Line and Durham Coast Line to provide a faster and more frequent service across the North East of England.
 In the initial phases the services would have been heavy rail mostly along existing alignments with new additional infrastructure and rollingstock.
 The later phase would have introduced tram-trains to allow street running and further heavy rail extensions.

-As part of the scheme, Teesside Airport station would have been relocated to serve the terminal better.
+As part of the scheme, Teesside Airport station would have been relocated to better serve the terminal.
 The new station would have been near the road bridge that connects the Airport link road to the A67 as well as a planned new hotel development.
 A platform in each direction would have been provided, along with stairs and ramps to the road bridge.
 A new waiting area was also discussed, potentially with electronic information screens displaying rail and air departure information.
 The station would have been linked to the terminal via a separate footpath, with bus connections also located at the terminal.
 The station would have received improved service to Darlington and Saltburn (1–2 to 4 trains per hour) and new rollingstock.

 However, due to a change in government in 2010 and the 2008 financial crisis, the project was ultimately shelved.
 Several stations eventually got their improvements and there is a possibility of improved rollingstock and services in the future which may affect Teesside Airport.

 Early in 2024, the Tees Valley Combined Authority Mayor, Ben Houchen, expressed a desire to spend £20 million on a new station.
-The money has been made available following the cancellation of HS2.
+The money was made available following the cancellation of HS2.
+Tees Valley also commented, stating that they were working on repairing the platform and getting weekly services up and running again.

+There are plans to re-introduce services to Teesside Airport in 2027, however many residents have mixed opinions stating that the station itself is useless, once again citing low usage.

 Facilities

 The station has one platform for Darlington-bound trains, with very basic amenities.
 There is step-free access to the platform.
+The station has two platforms, each long enough for a four-carriage train.
+In December 2017, it was announced by Durham Tees Valley Airport that the station's footbridge and Middlesbrough-bound platform would be closed, in order to save a quoted total of £6 million on maintenance of the station up until 2022.